cgwire/zou/docs/index.md

 [Kitsu](https://kitsu.cg-wire.com) is a javascript UI that allows to manage Zou data from the browser.

-Deploying Kitsu requires to retrieve the built version.
+Deploying Kitsu requires retrieving the built version.
 For that let's grab it from Github:

 ```